 8. Avoid sitting by children

 Children love playing with dogs.
 Fact.
 They’re sure to get your pup all excited, then will most likely head on their way, leaving you with an over-excited pooch.
-If it can be avoided, try to do so.
+If it can be avoided, try to keep your little ones sat on the other side of the table from your furry one.

 9. Be prepared